ssfc/npbenchmark/npbenchmark-main/travel_thief/LKH-origin/SRC/cmake-build-debug/ReadMe.md

 ## Introduction

-This is a simple alarm clock built with Python using the tkinter library for the graphical user interface and the winsound library for playing sound alerts.
+This is my program built with c++ for solving TTP.

 ## Usage